 A fiber connection can provide virtually unlimited internet speeds.
 We have fiber offerings of speeds up to 1 Gigabit.
 To put that in context, an internet speed of 1 Gigabit is equal to 1,000 Mbps.
 So if you currently have an internet plan with 20 Mbps speed — about average for a U.S. household — 1 Gigabit would be 50 times faster.

 South Slope is in a multi-year project to convert homes from aging copper lines to fiber optic lines.
-We are building our Tiffin fiber network within city limits in the fall of 2019 and will then focus on Solon and Oxford in the years to come.
-This technology is the most advanced available and is part of our ongoing commitment to provide you the best way to stay connected.
+We recently expanded our network in Tiffin, Solon and Fairfax and we are now expanding to Oxford!
+Fiber is the most advanced technology available and is part of our ongoing commitment to provide you the best way to stay connected.

-If you are a current South Slope customer within Tiffin city limits, fiber will be brought to you at no charge.
+If you are a current South Slope customer within our fiber build areas, fiber will be brought to you at no charge.
 If you aren’t a current customer, you may be assessed a fee depending on where you live, which is due at the time we are ready to install service to your home.

-For example, if you live within Tiffin city limits and aren’t a current South Slope customer, you will be charged a $300 fee to help cover a portion of the cost to bring service to your home.
+For example, if you live within Solon city limits and aren’t a current South Slope customer, you will be charged a $300 fee to help cover a portion of the cost to bring service to your home.
 You will be given the option to make a one-time payment approximately two weeks prior to service installation to your home or pay $25 per month spread out over the first 12 months of service.
+(If you live in Solon rural and aren’t a current customer, you will be charged a $1000 fee.)

 Following are additional fees and contract information:

-Phone Service: There is no contract and there is $25 activation fee.
+Phone Service: There is no contract and there is a $25 activation fee.

 Internet Service: You can have a 12-month contract with a $25 activation fee/no installation fee or you can have no contract with a $25 activation fee and $100 internet installation fee.